AnneEnglish/Portfolio-1/README.md

 Testing was constant throughout this project.
 I used Chrome DevTools to locate any issues I was having while building.

-Some of the issues I was having is:
+Some of the issues I was having were:

 - The main content area being covered by the header on different devices.
 - The footer not being pushed to the bottom of the page because I didn't have enough content to fill the page.